-What drives me are not fears, but the question of why we achieve of how we achieve so little despite knowing so much.
+What drives me are not so much my fears, but the question of why and how we achieve so little despite knowing so much.
 We are giants in terms of knowledge – and dwarves when it comes to implementation.
 We suppress, forget, postpone.
-The big trends – globalization, digitalization, the imbalance of capital and labor, populism – are long-term and go on for decades.
-It's the same with pandemics.
+The big trends – globalisation, digitalisation, the imbalance of capital and labour, populism – are long-term ones and have been going on for decades.
+It’s the same with pandemics.
 Infectious diseases transmitted by animals have steadily increased in frequency and intensity.
 We know all this.
-The importance of capital – platform capitalism, novel monopolies – vs. the importance of labor has also increased since the financialization of the economy, the assetization of life ("exploit and monetize all your mental, emotional and physical potentials").
-Digital business models tempt us to act in much riskier ways and drive leadership decisions to extremes, as do income and wealth situations.
-We react rationally to this with even more specialization and expertise.
-And irrationally with populism.
-In the end, all three lack common realities.
+The importance of capital (platform capitalism, new monopolies) compared to labour has also increased with the financialization of the economy and the assetization of everyday life – the principle of exploiting and monetising all of our mental, emotional and physical potential.
+Digital business models tempt us to act in much riskier ways and drive leadership decisions to extremes, as do incentives of income and wealth.
+We react rationally to these changes with an increase in specialisation and expertise – yet at the same time, we react irrationally in the form of the populist movements.
+In the end, all of these perspectives lack common realities.

-What is accelerating the drifting apart of classes the most: Covid-19, digitization or different political views?
+What do you think is accelerating the divisions between social classes the most: COVID-19, digitalisation or political views?

-First of all, the topic of class society is so important because the economic conditions for people in affluent societies still play the decisive role.
-Peace can be bought to a large extent with shared prosperity.
-That is why there is a need for growth, why GDP growth is clung to as a glimmer of hope.
-The old dialectic of employer or capital owner and employee or worker defined clear mutual dependencies in the industrial world: People knew they had to depend on each other's performance in order to advance.
-And with the expansion of the welfare state, the balance of power could be achieved.
-But with globalization, digitization and financialization, this no longer works.
-Today, the winners of digitization, the monopolization of platforms and the financial industry assume that they will prevail.
-Currently, it seems to me that we are dissipating our energy with too much focus on cultural minorities, forgetting that it is ultimately about economic power.
-Without it, no political power remains assertive.
-Covid-19 shows how society is divided into religious, esoteric, and even science-believing groups - fluid opinions with no real, practical majority power.
+First of all, the topic of class society is key, because the economic conditions for people in affluent societies still play a decisive role.
+Peace can to a large extent be bought with shared prosperity.
+That is why there is a need for growth, and why GDP growth is clung to as a glimmer of hope.
+The old dialectic between the employer or capital owner and the employee or worker defined clear mutual dependencies in the industrial world: people knew they relied on each other in order to progress.
+And with the expansion of the welfare state, a balance of power could be achieved.
+But in the face of globalisation, digitalisation and financialization, this no longer works.
+Today, the beneficiaries of digitalisation, those monopolising the big platforms and the financial industry all assume that they are invincible.
+Currently, it seems to me that as we increase our focus on cultural minorities, we risk forgetting the significance of economic power.
+Without it, there is no political power.
+COVID-19 has revealed the divisions within our society between religious, esoteric and science-focused groups – fluid opinions with no real, practical power majority.
 None of this is reassuring.
-Religious states are the best case studies for this.
-The dollar is stronger than Allah or Buddha.
-In that respect, Marx is still highly relevant.
-Ten years from now, we will still define ourselves by our work.
+Religious states are a good illustration – commercial factors remain arguably more powerful than religious ones.
+In this respect, Marx is still highly relevant.
+Ten years from now, we will still be defining ourselves by the work we do.
 And it should be properly valued and remunerated.

-Can polarization be stopped, and if so, how?
+Can polarisation be stopped, and if so, how?

-China seems to have a better handle on the pandemic than this country.
-Is Covid-19 asking the system question?
+China seems to have a better handle on the pandemic than Switzerland.
+Is COVID-19 making us question our systems?

-The question is what we all learn, at least preemptively, for the future.
-What can we do to make such events at least more bearable?
+The real question is what we will learn for the future.
+What can we do to at least make events like this more bearable?
 We cannot prevent them entirely, especially in liberal systems.
-China has it easier because tracing and tracking are politically possible and are supported by a very large part of the population.
+China has it easier because tracing and tracking are politically possible and supported by a large part of the population.
 Putin said three years ago that whoever controls artificial intelligence controls the world.
-That's the way he speaks who wants to exercise dominance via central control, because artificial intelligence centralizes.
-We have to see that we use background technology - why not blockchain? - to continuously improve security for citizens and consumers.
+Those are the words of someone who wants to exercise dominance via centralised control, because artificial intelligence centralises power.
+We have to make sure we are using background technology – such as blockchain, for example – to continuously improve security for citizens and consumers.
 Prevention is the keyword.